Mediumship Training

 Formal training to become a medium is a relatively new concept.
 Mediumship itself is centuries old but it’s only more recently that it has started to be recognised as a credible profession.
 As a result, more courses are becoming available and there are now even some accredited courses out there, meaning you can reassure your prospective clients that you are genuine and that you take your work seriously.

-If you’re looking for official accreditation, then these organisations are good places to start, whether you’re looking for a course yourself or even if you want to become an accredited trainer further down the line:
+If you’re looking for mediumship training, then these organisations are good places to start, whether you’re looking for a course yourself or even if you want to become a trainer further down the line:

 International Practitioners of Holistic Medicine

-This global holistic training provider certification board offers accreditation for individuals and training providers who meet their criteria.
+This global holistic training provider certification board offers provides for individuals and training providers who meet their criteria.

 The Spiritual Workers Association